google/fuzzbench/README.md

 FuzzBench provides:

 * An easy API for integrating fuzzers.
-* Benchmarks from real-world projects, adding an [OSS-Fuzz](https://github.com/google/oss-fuzz) benchmark is a three-line change.
+* Benchmarks from real-world projects.
+FuzzBench can use any [OSS-Fuzz](https://github.com/google/oss-fuzz) project as a benchmark.
 * A reporting library that produces reports with graphs and statistical tests to help you understand the significance of results.